mittal2412/Supply-Chain-Control-Tower/README.md

 - The overall stockout rate was 10.14%, corresponding to an 89.86% service level.
 - Inventory turnover was 6.04, with approximately 60.24 days of inventory.
 - Supplier on-time delivery performance was 91.05% overall.
 - P015 and P039 recorded the highest stockout volumes among products supplied by S011, with 160 and 136 stockout units respectively.
-Both products had average supplier lead times above 11 days, while S011 had a lower baseline OTD of 80.6% and a 4.14% baseline defect rate, indicating supplier lead-time variability as a potential contributor to stockout risk.
+Both products had average supplier lead times above 11 days, while S011's measured on-time delivery was 92.1% and its measured defect rate was 4.28%, indicating that lead-time variability and supplier quality are relevant factors to investigate when addressing stockout risk.
 - The inventory optimization simulation improved service level from approximately 99.82% to 99.93% while reducing total simulated inventory cost from approximately ₹55.83 lakh to ₹44.01 lakh.

 ## Dashboard Screenshots